Kannagi/SNDK/README.md

 Discord : https://discord.gg/cWa37SRgYU
 If you have problems with the language or SDK

+# CAN DO
+- sprite management and animation
+- map management (via Tiled and RLE compression)
+- play music and sounds
+- hitbox
+- different number display (hex, decimal or decimal mode)
+- text display
+- joypad
+- automatic management of SNES hardware (VBlank, DMA, Fastrom etc)

 # TODO LIST
-- Make functions optimized for one-dimensional scrolling
-- Update the sound driver
-- Yorder
+- Zorder
-- Handle sprites larger than 32x32/64x32
+- manage more meta sprites
-- improved sprite management
 - texture compression
-- make tools to facilitate game creation
-- hitbox
-- bullet engine
 - collision
+- VScode plugin